theolivenbaum/resin/README.md

 Resin is a document database with a search index representation of a vector space.
 This space is comprised of word embeddings generated from document fields of your choice.
+If you have only embeddings and no documents you might still find the APIs useful, for creating and scanning indices that represent vector spaces.

 There is both an in-process and out-of-process (HTTP) API and there are two apps: